 First, identify a handful of talented filmmakers whose work you love; you can use Google or YouTube to search for videographers near you or who are located in the city you intend to propose.
 Make sure you understand their work and look for some element of consistency; avoid stylized films since they allow for do-overs and are not representative of what you should expect.

-If you're using a proposal planner, ask her for 3-5 recommendations that suit your overall proposal budget.
-If your planner can negotiate a better rate or additional value on your behalf, let her reach out for availability and a pricing.
+If you’re using a proposal planner, ask her for 3-5 recommendations that suit your overall proposal budget.
+If your planner can negotiate a better rate or additional value on your behalf, ask her to reach out for availability and pricing.

-Alternatively, ask your photographer, friends, or even the catering director of a hotel where you might spend the first night as fiancée and fiancé.
-Oftentimes, catering managers have a curated list of film vendors they trust.
+Alternatively, ask your photographer, friends, or even the catering director of the hotel where you’ll spend the first night as fiancée and fiancé for recommendations.
+Oftentimes, catering managers have a curated list of vetted film vendors they know, like and trust.